MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-ptov.md

 For 64-bit Windows, the directory base is the physical address of the Page Map Level 4 (PML4) table.
 For 32-bit Windows with PAE enabled, the directory base is the physical address of the Page Directory Pointers (PDP) table.
 For 32-bit Windows with PAE disabled, the directory bas is the physical address of the Page Directory (PD) table.

 For related topics, see [**!vtop**](-vtop.md) and [Converting Virtual Addresses to Physical Addresses](converting-virtual-addresses-to-physical-addresses.md).
 For information about virtual address translation, see *Microsoft Windows Internals*, by Mark Russinovich and David Solomon.
-(These resources may not be available in some languages and countries.)